rstudio/rsconnect/tests/testthat/_snaps/appMetadata.md

       inferAppMode(single_qmd)
     Condition
       Error in `inferAppMode()`:
       !
-Attempting to deploy Quarto content without Quarto metadata.
-Please provide the path to a quarto binary to the 'quarto' argument.
+Can't deploy Quarto content when `quarto` is `NULL`. i Please supply a path to a quarto binary in `quarto`.
     Code
       inferAppMode(rmd_and_quarto_yml)
     Condition
       Error in `inferAppMode()`:
       !
-Attempting to deploy Quarto content without Quarto metadata.
-Please provide the path to a quarto binary to the 'quarto' argument.
+Can't deploy Quarto content when `quarto` is `NULL`. i Please supply a path to a quarto binary in `quarto`.

 # errors if no files with needed extension